 Vinification and ageing:

-Each grape variety is harvested, crushed and fermented separately in stainless steel tanks at low temperature, with coupage in November, tirage and second fermentation in the bottle typical of the ‘Méthode Champenoise’ for a minimum of two years.
-Then, degüelle (disgorgement) followed by dosage.
-The wine is aged for 24 months on its lees.
+Each grape variety is harvested, crushed and fermented separately in stainless steel tanks at low temperature, tirage and second fermentation in the bottle typical of the ‘Méthode Champenoise’ for a minimum of 18 months and often longer, depending on vintage.
+Then, deguelle (disgorgement) followed by dosage.
+The wine is aged for a minimum of 18 months and often longer, depending on vintage, on its lees.

 2,000 cases (6 pack)